kylevbautista/kbb-Dealers-and-Vehicles/README.md

 # Cox coding exercise

-React app that displays Dealer and Vehicle data being fetched and the amound of time it took to create and post the answer to endpoing.
+Simple React app that displays Dealer and Vehicle data being fetched, and displays the amount of time it took to create and post the answer to endpoint.

 # Documentaion generated using JSDoc